sylynder/webby/README.md

 #### Why did you decide to create Webby
 ---
-Webby was created with PHP beginners in mind.
-Looking at how other frameworks makes it difficult for beginners to start.
+* Webby was created with PHP beginners in mind, to simplify how web applications can be built without complex concepts and functionalities
+* Looking at how other frameworks makes it difficult for beginners to start, we are making the approach different.
+* Also CodeIgniter was not been updated for sometime and new PHP versions were not working until they updated to the recent version (3.1.13).

 #### Is it anything different from CodeIgniter 3 or 4?
 ---